-I am hereby documenting few of my thoughts about black colour behaviour on Physical Paper & on Computer Display or on Screen.
+I am now documenting some thoughts about black colour behaviour on Physical Paper & computer displays or screens.

-I was from BFA (Bachelor of Fine Arts) – Applied Art background so we had subjects like Illustration, Calligraphy, Typography, Print Media Design, Logo & Symbol Design, Branding & Identity Design.
+I was from a BFA (Bachelor of Fine Arts) – Applied Art background, so we had subjects like Illustration, Calligraphy, Typography, Print Media Design, Logo & Symbol Design, Branding & Identity Design.

-We use to design our assignments using Japan Black ink which is vary dark in contrast & which creates high contrast reach feeling of black colour tone on white paper.
+We used to design our assignments using Japan Black ink which is very dark in contrast & which creates high contrast reach feeling of black colour tone on white paper.

-So when we print our designs done in Adobe Illustrator or CorelDraw we use to fill the design with (CMYK) Cyan: 100%, Magenta: 100%, Yellow: 100%, K(Black): 100% than using only K: 100%.
-This CMYK values use to create high contrast Japan Black ink fill on White Paper.
+So when we print our designs in Adobe Illustrator or CorelDraw, we fill the design with (CMYK) Cyan: 100%, Magenta: 100%, Yellow: 100%, K(Black): 100%, then using only K: 100%.
+These CMYK values use to create high-contrast Japan Black ink fill on White Paper.

-But on Computer Displays with RGB (Red, Green, Blue) Colour Profile it seems to be doesn’t work.
-Japan Black i.e. R: 0, G: 0, B: 0 Will create illusion of bad but vary dull looking feel of Black colour.
-It seems Japan Black or True Black doesn’t suites computer screens as far as I am concern.
+But on Computer Displays with RGB (Red, Green, Blue) Colour Profile, it seems to be doesn’t work.
+Japan Black, i.e. R: 0, G: 0, B: 0, Will create the illusion of an imperfect but very dull-looking feel of Black colour.
+It seems Japan Black or True Black doesn’t suites computer screens as far as I am concerned.

-So now on I have started using dark Grey Tones using Hex Value of #333333 which really suites computer display or screens whether be it CRT, LCD, Retina HD Displays.
+So now on, I have started using dark Grey Tones using a HEX Value of #333333, which suits computer displays or screens, whether be it CRT, LCD, or Retina HD Displays.

-I have great reviews or comments from Dribbble users or any critic of my designs or Artworks for Dark Greys than Japan / True Black Colour.
+I have excellent reviews or comments from Dribbble users or critics of my designs or Artworks for Dark Greys than Japan / True Black Colour.

-Dark Grey Tones like #333333 works well & are more pleasant to eyes than just Japan or True Black colour.
+Dark Grey Tones like #333333 work well & are more pleasant to the eyes than just Japan or True Black colour.